 Sunny weather certainly calls for a date with nature, and while South Florida has some pretty awesome hiking trails to check out, sometimes the wilderness can be a little bit too much of an escape from the city.
-So if you’re ever in the mood for some greenery to break with the brick and mortar of city life but don’t feel like escaping to the wild outdoors, your best best might just be to head on out to one of Miami’s many beautiful gardens (and beyond) for a relaxing stroll in the sun.
-Check these out!
+So if you’re ever in the mood for some greenery to break with the brick and mortar of city life but don’t feel like escaping to the wild outdoors, your best best might just be to head on out to one of Miami’s (and beyond) many beautiful gardens and parks for a relaxing stroll.
+Check them out!

 What’s more relaxing than going on a stroll through a lush garden in the Italian Riviera?
 Or, at least pretending like you are.
 Built over a century ago by magnate James Deering, the 50-acre Vizcaya estate is home to some pretty spectacular gardens.
 Overlooking Biscayne Bay, these lush gardens are full of stunning architectural structures, elaborate fountains, and antique sculptures that will add a little je ne sais quoi to your walk.